-The elder Burns rushed inside from the porch, where he had been napping, to find his eight-year-old boy playing with his brother in the parlor.
+The elder Burns rushed inside to find eight-year-old Otway playing with his brother in the parlor.

-The forty-six year old father had never been so relieved to see his children.
+The 46-year-old father had never been so relieved to see his children.

-In fact, the nightmare had frightened Burns so much that he mentioned it to his wife, Ursula, later that evening.
+The nightmare frightened Burns so much that he mentioned it to his wife, Ursula, later that evening.

 Burns, a successful banker from a prominent American family, doted on his wife and kids.

-His home, named “Ursulian Terrace” as a tribute to his wife, Ursula, overlooked the Hudson River.
+Burns named his estate “Ursulian Terrace”– a tribute to his wife, Ursula.

-Years later the Burn’s property, and many others, would be absorbed into a great city park, but in 1912 the surrounding land was still in private hands.
+Years later the Burn’s property, and many others, would be absorbed into a great city park called Inwood Hill Park– but in 1912 the surrounding land remained in private hands.

-Burns had accrued a fortune through subscriptions to a home banking system of his own design that was once used in eight million homes around the world.
+Burns made a fortune selling subscriptions to a home banking system of his own design–once used in eight million homes around the world.

-The Burns men had always been overachievers.
-His great-grandfather, Otway Burns, his young sons’ namesake, had been an American privateer during the War of 1812 and later served as a North Carolina State Senator.
-(The town of Burnsville, NC is named in honor of Otway Burns.
-A statue of his likeness stands in the town square.)
+His great-grandfather, Otway Burns, his young sons’ namesake, had been an American privateer during the War of 1812– and later served as a North Carolina State Senator.
+The town of Burnsville, North Carolina is named in honor of Otway Burns–a statue of his likeness stands in the town square.

 But the following morning he had the dream again.

 Otway was struck and killed by an automobile at the intersection of Dyckman Street and Broadway while picking up the morning paper for his father.

-While Burns was consumed by grief, he must have also believed he was losing his mind.
+Consumed by grief, Burns must have also believed he was losing his mind.

 For the next five years the distraught father searched for answers in the world of the paranormal.

-His primary contact in this unusual quest was a “psychic investigator” named Professor James H. Hyslop who ran an outfit called the American Institute for Scientific Research.
+His primary contact in this unusual quest was a “psychic investigator” named Professor James H. Hyslop who ran the American Institute for Scientific Research.

 Their correspondence, which spanned half a decade, reads more like a script from the Twilight Zone than the Inwood histories you have come to know on this site.